dotnet/docs/docs/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests.md

 **Figure 8-4**.
 Using HttpClientFactory with Typed Client classes.

-A ClientService (used by a controller or client code) uses an `HttpClient` created by the registered `IHttpClientFactory`.
+In the above image, a ClientService (used by a controller or client code) uses an `HttpClient` created by the registered `IHttpClientFactory`.
 This factory assigns the `HttpClient` an `HttpMessageHandler` from a pool it manages.
 The `HttpClient` can be configured with Polly's policies when registering the `IHttpClientFactory` in the DI container with the extension method `AddHttpClient`.

-First, setup `HttpClientFactory` in your application by installing the `Microsoft.Extensions.Http` NuGet package that includes the `AddHttpClient()` extension method for `IServiceCollection`.
+To configure the above structure, add `HttpClientFactory` in your application by installing the `Microsoft.Extensions.Http` NuGet package that includes the `AddHttpClient()` extension method for `IServiceCollection`.
 This extension method registers the `DefaultHttpClientFactory` to be used as a singleton for the interface `IHttpClientFactory`.
 It defines a transient configuration for the `HttpMessageHandlerBuilder`.
 This message handler (`HttpMessageHandler` object), taken from a pool, is used by the `HttpClient` returned from the factory.

 In the next code, you can see how `AddHttpClient()` can be used to register Typed Clients (Service Agents) that need to use `HttpClient`.